Photo by Jan Kopřiva on Unsplash

 Flavored Lubes

-Flavored lubes generally should NOT be used internally on either the anus or the vagina.
+Flavored lubes should NOT be used internally on either the anus or the vagina.
 They tend to dry out and get tacky quickly which increases the chance of discomfort in the anus.
 Along with that, a lot of these lubes use glycerin for sweetness which is known to cause excess bacterial growth in the vagina.

-Flavored Lubes are best used for giving blow jobs (with or without a condom), or licking off external erotic areas of the body.
+Flavored lubes are best used for giving blow jobs (with or without a condom), or licking off external erotic areas of the body.

 TL;DR Types Summary